Environmental seismology – Studying the seismic signals of Earth surface processes

 My current research projects revolve around the seismic signals of mass wasting processes and their rapid detection across different landscapes.
 In the Hochvogel Project I use a seismic antenna to probe the a 2596 m high solitary alpine peak at the border of Germany and Austria that is about to fall apart, releasing a massive volume of rock.
 In northern Sweden, in the Icy River Project (near Umea) we study the seismic signals of flowing water and mobile sediment under a thick ice cover to provide information on these two important parameters where other methods can hardly be applied.
 On the cliff coast of Rügen (northern Germany) I investigate location, timing and boundary conditions of collapse events.
 In the dissected sandstone plateau of the Elbsandsteingebirge (eastern Germany) I work on rockfall detection limits of seismic methods.
 The sensors also allow tracing the hydraulic dynamics of the Elbe river.
 The Taroko National Park (eastern Taiwan) hosts the GFZ Geomorphology Section Erosion Observatory.
 Equipped with seven combined meteorologic and seismic stations that deliver data every hour, the section team is able to study process interaction in one of the most extreme landscapes of the world.
 The catchment experiences about 2 cm/a tectonic uplift, while it is hit by several Typhoons every year.
-The Lauterbrunnen Valley (central Switzerland) is a rockfall-prone deglaciated valley, which has been monitored for several months to explore the validity and limitations of environmental seismology for detecting and locating rockfalls, and linking mass wasting activity to environmental triggers.
-See Articles (2017) for details.

 Environmental seismology is based on a massive amount of ground vibration measurements.
 A single seismic station generates two million samples per hour.
 Over the decades, seismologists have developed complex, high performance methods to analyise these signals; a pool of tools environmental seismology deliberately benefits from.
 In order to provide a straightforward to use tool box to process seismic data, tailored to the investigation of Earth surface dynamics, dedicated to free and open software, and suporting to pass the results to further environmental analysis, the R package eseis has been developed.
 See eseis website for details.PRESENTATIONS